 Restate your interest in the position

-Part of the benefit of sending a follow-up email is that it lets hiring managers know you’re especially interested in this position.
-So, take this opportunity to reiterate your enthusiasm and remind them why you’re a great fit.
+Sending a follow-up email shows hiring managers you’re especially interested in this position.
+Take this opportunity to reiterate your enthusiasm and remind them why you’re a great fit.

 Keep it brief